What makes them great? Include a sentence or two about the local sponsor here.

 Registration is CLOSED.
 We have already conducted tryouts for our AAA and Majors players and our draft will occur in the next couple weeks.

-We are not in the practice of having a closing date for registrations for our lower divisions, but due to lack of volunteers to coach, we have to stop taking registrations at this time.
+We are not in the practice of having a closing date for registrations for our lower divisions, but we have to stop taking registrations at this time.
 If you would like to coach or put your child on a waiting list, please contact us.

 If you receive this email, that means you registered your child to play Little League either this year or last (or both).
 We are just writing to keep you updated on what's happening with baseball here now.
 Hopefully, you will have some of your questions answered here in this newsletter too.